Perim: Perim under British rule

 The base was built from scratch with new large diesel fuel storage tanks being situated in the port area and a supply pipeline installed to serve the Deltic generators at the transmitter site.
-20 prefabricated Houses were built on the western side of the island next to the transmitter site for the engineers and their families.
-In addition two small barrack blocks provided accommodation for the platoon of Aden based Soldiers that were on a two week ‘RnR rotation’ to provide security.
+20 prefabricated houses were built on the western side of the island next to the transmitter site for the engineers and their families.
+In addition two small barrack blocks provided accommodation for the platoon of Aden based soldiers that were on a two week ‘RnR rotation’ to provide security.
 The foundations for all these buildings are still visible on Google Earth.

 The station was resupplied by three Aden Airways Dakota flights each week, as there were no shops on the Island these delivered food supplies from the NAAFI in Aden and took engineers and their families to and from Aden on resupply trips.
 The Army platoon was flown in and out on a combination of Blackburn Beverly, Scottish Aviation Twin Pioneer and De Havilland Beaver flights.

 The station started regular broadcasting in early 1965 on 701kHz, the same frequency that had been earlier used in Somalia.
 Power was likely around 100 kW and was capable of being heard in Australia and New Zealand in the early morning.
 A disastrous fire broke out in late summer 1965 when one of the main Deltic generators threw a rod.
 The resulting fire prevented enough power being produced to maintain the broadcast service.
-While options for the future were being considered many of the British staff were flown to Francistown in Botswana (then Bechuanaland) on a temporary basis to build a small transmitter to broadcast BBC World Service into what was Rhodesia, that country having declared UDI in November 1965.
+While options for the future were being considered many of the British staff were flown to Francistown in Botswana (then Bechuanaland) on a temporary basis to build a small transmitter to broadcast BBC World Service into what was Rhodesia, that country having declared Unilateral Declaration of Independence (UDI) in November 1965.

 In the light of the fire damage and the deteriorating security situation in Aden it was decided to move the transmitters up the coast to the Omani island of Masirah.
 The Perim station was shut down and the transmitters moved before the end of 1966.

 The British presence continued until 1967 when the island became part of the People's Republic of Southern Yemen.
 Before the handover, the British government had put forward before the United Nations a proposal for the island to be internationalised as a way to ensure continued security of passage and navigation in the Bab-el-Mandeb, but it was refused.